TanchukVlad/swapi_c/README.md

 Run makefile " make clean all "

-And then run " swapi "
+And then run " ./swapi "

 ## Build documentation
 Go to the folder doc " cd doc "